rails/rails/guides/source/testing.md

 ### Testing `flash` Notices

-As we have seen in the [sections above](#testing-other-request-objects), one of the three hash objects we have access to is `flash`.

-We want to add a `flash` message to our blog application whenever someone successfully creates a new Article.
+As can be seen in the [testing other request objects section](#testing-other-request-objects), one of the three hash objects that is accessible in the tests is `flash`.
+This section outlines how to test the appearance of a `flash` message in our blog application whenever someone successfully creates a new article.

-Let's start by adding this assertion to our `test_should_create_article` test:
+First, an assertion should be added to the `test_should_create_article` test:

 ```ruby
 test "should create article" do